Multi-scale time-resolved electron diffraction: A case study in moir\'e materials: Results

-Our beamline setup is summarized in the Supplemental Material and described in detail elsewhere \cite{li2022kiloelectron}.
-To take best advantage of the detector frame rate, we independently gate pump and probe pulse trains obtained from a seed laser pulsing at $125 \ \mathrm{kHz}$.
-A schematic of our timing system is shown in Fig.~\ref{fig:method}.
-The EMPAD registers electron counts with a per-pixel signal-to-noise of $10^2$.
+Our beamline setup is summarized in Fig.~\ref{fig:timing} and Appendix~\ref{methods}; additional details can be found in a previous work~\cite{li2022kiloelectron}.
+To take best advantage of the detector frame rate, we independently gate pump and probe pulse trains obtained from a femtosecond fiber-laser source with a repetition rate of $125 \ \mathrm{kHz}$.
 The pump wavelength in the experiments reported here is $515 \ \mathrm{nm}$.
+In micro-diffraction mode, depending on the beam coherence required to resolve the reciprocal space structure of interest, typical charges per pulse on target range from 10 to 1000 electrons.

 A magnetic quadrupole lens triplet controls the angular magnification of the diffraction pattern on the detector.
 Lens settings are summarized by \textit{camera length}: the hypothetical drift distance to the detector plane that would result in equivalent diffraction data.

-Figure~\ref{fig:diffraction}(a) shows a static diffraction pattern obtained from the $\mathrm{WSe}_2/\mathrm{MoSe}_2$ sample at short camera length.
+Figure~\ref{fig:diffraction}(a) shows a static diffraction pattern obtained from the $\mathrm{WSe}_2/ \mathrm{MoSe}_2$ sample at short camera length.
+The six-fold symmetry of the diffraction pattern arises from the underlying symmetry of the $\mathrm{WSe}_2/ \mathrm{MoSe}_2$ lattices.
 The logarithmic scale color bar includes over four orders of magnitude of contrast from the (0,0,0) peak to thermal diffuse scattering.

-The six-fold symmetry of the short-camera-length data arises from the underlying symmetry of the $\mathrm{WSe}_2/\mathrm{MoSe}_2$ lattices.
+The EMPAD consists of a grid of $128 \ \times \ 128$ pixels each 150 $\mathrm{\mu m}$ $\times \ 150$ $\mathrm{\mu m}$ in size.
+Each pixel has a $500~\mathrm{\mu m}$ thick reverse-biased silicon diode bump bonded to its own read-out electronic circuit.
+The well of each pixel can record up to $10^6$ electron incidents per exposure, but the detector saturates at lower counts if the rate of incidents exceeds a threshold.
+Previous measurements performed with continuous beam illumination (\textit{cw}) estimated this threshold rate to be $22$ electrons per pixel per microsecond at our $140 \ \mathrm{keV}$ beam energy.
+Surprisingly, in our pulsed experiments we observe saturation at the significantly higher rate of 60 electrons per pixel per sub-picosecond pulse, a result likely analogous to effects studied in the context of x-ray free electron laser applications, and discussed further in Appendix~\ref{saturation}.
+The EMPAD design is under active development and the latest iteration (not deployed in our experiments) increases the cw saturation level to $10^3$ electrons per pixel per microsecond~\cite{philipp2022very}.

+The inset to Fig.~\ref{fig:diffraction}(a) shows a long-camera-length diffraction difference pattern isolating a single pair of Bragg peaks $(\bar{1}\bar{1}20)$, aligned vertically in the image, with two additional satellite peaks visible, aligned horizontally.
+The difference pattern is formed by subtracting pumped exposures from unpumped at a delay of 4 ps.
+In an unpumped diffraction pattern, the more intense of the two highlighted Bragg peaks results from scattering off the $\mathrm{WSe}_2$ monolayer, the other from the $\mathrm{MoSe}_2$ monolayer.
+The reverse is true of the pumped difference image inset to Fig.~\ref{fig:diffraction}(a): the more intense peak results from the stronger response of the $\mathrm{MoSe}_2$ layer.
+The interlayer twist angle controls the separation in reciprocal space between the two Bragg peaks, measured here to be $2^\circ$.